-(2) If a working week of five days is specified, an employee shall be granted two of the week's days of rest, and if a working week of six days is specified, one of the week's day of rest.
-Both of the week's days of rest are customarily granted as consecutive days.
+(2) If a working week of five days is specified, an employee shall be granted two weekly rest days, and if a working week of six days is specified, one weekly rest day.
+Both of the weekly rest days are customarily granted as consecutive days.

-(3) Generally the week's day of rest shall be Sunday.
+(3) Generally the weekly rest day shall be Sunday.
 If it is necessary to ensure continuity of a work process, it is permitted to have an employee work on a Sunday, granting him or her a day of rest on another day of the week.

-(4) On the basis of the employer's written order, an employee may be engaged in work during the weekly rest period by granting him/her equivalent compensatory rest time and providing minimum two weekly rest periods referred to in Paragraph one of this Section within any period of 14 days in the following cases:
+(4) An employee, with a written order by the employer, may be engaged to work during the weekly rest time, granting him or her equivalent compensatory rest and ensuring not less than two weekly rest periods referred to in Paragraph one of this Section in any time period of 14 days, in the following cases:

-1) if such is required by the most urgent public needs;
+1) if this is required by the most urgent public need;

-2) to prevent the consequences caused by force majeure, an unexpected event or other exceptional circumstances which adversely affect or may affect the usual course of activities in the undertaking; and

-3) for the completion of urgent, unforeseen work within a specified period of time.
+2) to prevent the consequences caused by force majeure, an unexpected event or other exceptional circumstances which adversely affect or may affect the normal course of work activities in the undertaking; 3) for the completion of urgent, unexpected work within a specified period of time.

-(5) In accordance with the provisions of Paragraph four of this Section, it is prohibited to employ persons who are under 18 years of age, pregnant women and women for a period following childbirth up to one year, but if a woman is breastfeeding then during the whole period of breastfeeding, but not longer than until the child reaches two years of age.

-(6) If an employer determines one working day, which falls in between a public holiday and week's days of rest, as a holiday and transfers it to Saturday of the same week or of another week within the framework of the same month, the length of the week's days of rest shall not be less than 35 consecutive hours.
+(5) In accordance with the provisions of Paragraph four of this Section, it is prohibited to employ persons who are under 18 years of age, pregnant women and women during the period following childbirth up to one year, but if a woman is breastfeeding - during the whole period of breastfeeding, but no longer than until two years of age of the child.
+(6) If an employer determines one working day, which falls in between a public holiday and weekly rest time, as a holiday and transfers it to Saturday of the same week or of another week within the framework of the same month, the length of the weekly rest time shall not be less than 35 consecutive hours.